Scripts allow authors to add interactivity to their documents.

 embedded inline or may be imported from an external file using the

-attribute.
+src attribute.
 If the language

-is not that described by "text/javascript
+is not that described by "text/javascript",

-then the type
+then the type attribute must

 be present, as described below.
 Whatever language is used, the

-element must conform with the
+contents of the script element must conform with the

 requirements of that language's specification.